 As a matter of fact, the facilities in Illinois are governed by the “Assisted Living and Shared Housing Act”.
 This law places specific obligations and limitations on their operation.

 These accidents almost always happen because of the facilities’ negligence.
 There is no excuse for that.
 The law demands care and responsibility on the part of these facilities and the professionals they employ.
 Our law firm will hold them to that standard.

-If you or your family member has suffered injury or death in a facility in Illinois, our Chicago assisted living facility lawyers can help.
+If you or your family member has suffered injury or death in a facility in Illinois, our Chicago assisted living injury lawyers can help.

 Because of the wide range of medical conditions that lead elderly Americans to assisted or skilled nursing facilities, we’ve seen a number of unusual and rare injuries arise among their residents over the years.

 There are, however, specific injuries that stand out as especially common.
 These include:

 That’s because these institutions accept a very serious responsibility when they open their doors to Chicago’s sick and elderly, and the law expects them to do everything they can to keep those people healthy and secure.